kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 The implementation in the style transfer notebook was mostly the same as texture synthesis.
 The only differences were slight variations in the fitting and loss functions to allow for the input of a content image.
 This notebook compared the loss functions on style transfer, the original authors' custom VGG and the Keras default, and the effect of using more vs less VGG layers in the loss function.

+Our helper functions which are required to run the notebooks are found in helper.py and decoders.py.
-Additional textures are found in /AdditionalTextures.
+Additional textures used in our experiments are found in /AdditionalTextures.
 Spatial Tags are found in /SpatialTags.

 The layers from the custom pretrained VGG19 we used for feature extraction are:
          ['block1_conv1',